-Thanks to this unique and substantial field experience and ongoing research programs with utilities and international experts, the Sediver® research team introduced a state-of-the-art new DC insulator using High Resistivity Toughened Glass (HRTG) in the mid 1980s.
+Thanks to our unique and substantial field experience along with ongoing research programs with utilities and international experts, the Sediver® research team introduced a state-of-the-art new DC insulator using High Resistivity Toughened Glass (HRTG) in the mid 1980s.

-This development has strongly contributed to establishing a high performance benchmark in the industry, including specific criteria later on introduced in IEC 61325, which still is the only international standard describing HVDC performance requirements.
+This development has strongly contributed to establishing a high performance benchmark in the industry; this includes specific criteria later on introduced in IEC 61325 - the only international standard describing HVDC performance requirements.